singam1997/hmm_pos/Assignment1 Submission/readme.md

 	`cd HMM`
 2) Run the file *hmm_viterbi.py* using command prompt as follows:
 `python hmm_viterbi.py`
 3) The Estimations will be shown within the command prompt itself and Confusion Matrix is shown in in a new window

+## References

+1) *Getting words from Brown Corpus in NLTK and fetching bigrams*:**Categorizing and Tagging Words by NLTK** https://www.nltk.org/book/ch05.html
+2) *Pandas Dataframe used for storing per POS estimations*: **Pandas Dataframe by Pandas** https://pandas.pydata.org/pandas-docs/version/0.23.3/generated/pandas.DataFrame.html
+3) *Shuffling the corpus using random()*: **random.shffle by Python** https://docs.python.org/3/library/random.html#random.shuffle
+4) *Nested Dictionaries in python*: **Python Nested Dictionary by programiz** https://www.programiz.com/python-programming/nested-dictionary
+5) *Calculating estimations on k-fold cross validation:* **Black Box Machine Learning by Bloomberg ML EDU**  https://youtu.be/MsD28INtSv8?t=3139